VladimirRadev/Fmi_Homeworks/README.md

 # Fmi_Homeworks
-This is repository for homeworks in FMI
+This is repository for FMI's programming courses homeworks